Need an EPC in Harpenden?

 Main Source of Fuel

-UK properties are typically heated by either of these fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
+UK properties are generally heated by either of these fuel sources: gas, peak rate electric, off peak electric, oil, bulk or bottled LPG.
 So for example a property heated by gas would cost around 4.64 pence per kwh and the very same property which is heated by bottled LPG 23p per kwh. {*source 2019 Nottingham Energy Partnership.} So with a typically semi-detached which uses around 12,000 kwh to heat the home, it would cost £696 to heat with gas when compared to £2,760 for bottled LPG..
-Therefore running costs influences the EPC score.
-Higher costs equates to lower ratings.
+Therefore running costs impacts the EPC score.
+Higher costs equals lower ratings.

 Levels Of Insulation